ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 ## Before you begin
 {: #prereqs}

-### Configure the SoftLayer VPN
+### Configure the VPN access

 In this tutorial the network enclosure created is not visible on the public Internet.
-The VRA and any servers will only be accessible via the private network, and you will use your SoftLayer VPN for connectivity.
+The VRA and any servers will only be accessible via the private network, and you will use yourll VPN for connectivity.

 1. [Ensure your VPN Access is enabled](/docs/infrastructure/iaas-vpn?topic=VPN-gettingstarted-with-virtual-private-networking#gettingstarted-with-virtual-private-networking).